Employee Assistance Program (EAP) Services in Construction & Trades

 The Hidden Pressures in Construction

-Being in the construction industry demands more than just a lot of physical labor; it is also a career that needs endurance, adaptability, and fortitude.
-Employees are constantly confronted with a variety of challenges, including lengthy journeys to remote locations, stringent project deadlines, and weather delays that are difficult to anticipate and plan for.
-When these concerns are combined with the stress of not knowing when or if you will get paid due to contract or holiday employment, they have the potential to directly impact both the satisfaction of the job and the mental health of the individual.
-There are a lot of tradespeople who find it difficult to take breaks because they don't want to risk losing money or disappointing their colleagues.
-As time passes, this "push through" mentality makes it more likely that those working in the organization will become ill as a result of stress and will eventually burn out.
-Workers are provided with a secure environment in which they may discuss these issues without the fear of being punished by their employer.
-Additionally, they provide customized assistance that takes into consideration the unique difficulties that come with working in the construction industry.
+Having a job in the construction business requires more than simply a significant amount of physical labour; it is also a profession that requires perseverance, adaptability, and courage.
+When employees are on the job, they are continuously presented with a wide range of problems, such as lengthy travels to remote places, severe project deadlines, and weather delays that are impossible to foresee and plan for.
+It is possible that these worries, when paired with the stress of not knowing when or if you will get paid due to contract or holiday work, have the ability to directly damage both the individual's mental health and the degree to which they are satisfied with their job.
+There are a lot of people who work in trades who find it challenging to take breaks because they don't want to take the chance of losing money or disappointing their coworkers or other employees.
+This mindset of "push through" makes it more probable that those working in the organisation will ultimately become unwell as a consequence of stress and will eventually burn out.
+This is because the mentality encourages people to "push through" things.
+Those who are employed are given with a safe setting in which they are able to communicate their concerns without the worry of being disciplined by their employer.
+As an additional service, they provide individualised help that takes into account the specific challenges that are associated with working in the construction business.

 Employee: